-1. "Agent" means a person granted authority to act as attorney-in-fact for the principal under a power of attorney, and includes the original agent and any co-agent or successor agent.
+1. "Attorney-in-fact" means an individual designated by a principal in a power of attorney to act on behalf of that principal, a successor attorney-in-fact, or a person delegated authority by an attorney-in-fact.
 Unless the context clearly indicates otherwise, an "agent" designated in a power of attorney shall mean "attorney-in-fact" for the purposes of this title.

 2. "Best interest" means solely for the principal's benefit.

-3. "Capacity" means ability to comprehend the nature and consequences of the act of executing and granting, revoking, amending, or modifying a power of attorney, any provision in a power of attorney, or the authority of any person to act as agent under a power of attorney.
-4. "Compensation" means reasonable compensation paid to the agent from assets of the principal for services actually rendered by the agent pursuant to the authority granted in a power of attorney.
-5. "Durable power of attorney" means a statutory short form general power of attorney or other general power of attorney executed pursuant to as provided in 5-1501B of this title.
-6. "Durable power of attorney effective at a future time" means a statutory short form general power of attorney or other general power of attorney executed pursuant to section 5-1501C of this title.
+3. "Capacity" means capable of comprehending the nature and consequences of the act of executing and granting, revoking, amending, or modifying a power of attorney, any provision in a power of attorney, or the authority of any person to act as attorney-in-fact under a power of attorney.

+4. "Compensation" means reasonable compensation paid to the attorney-in-fact from assets of the principal for services actually rendered by the attorney-in-fact pursuant to the authority granted in a power of attorney.

+5. "Durable general power of attorney" means a statutory short form general power of attorney or other general power of attorney executed pursuant to section 5-1501B of this title.
+6. "Durable general power of attorney effective at a future time" means a statutory short form general power of attorney or other general power of attorney executed pursuant to section 5-1501C of this title.
 7. "Financial institution" means each of the following: a bank, trust company, national bank, savings bank, federal mutual savings bank, savings and loan association, federal savings and loan association, federal mutual savings and loan association, credit union, federal credit union, branch of a foreign banking corporation, public pension fund, retirement system, securities broker, securities dealer, securities firm, insurance company.
 8. "Incapacitated" means to be without capacity.
 9. "Internal Revenue Code" means the United States Internal Revenue Code of 1986, as amended.
 Such references, however, shall be deemed to constitute references to any corresponding provisions of any subsequent federal tax code.

-10. "Nondurable power of attorney" means a statutory short form general power of attorney or other general power of attorney executed pursuant to section 5-1501A of this title.
+10. "Nondurable general power of attorney" means a statutory short form general power of attorney or other general power of attorney executed pursuant to section 5-1501A of this title.
 11. "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, government agency, government instrumentality, public corporation, or any other legal or commercial entity.

-12. "Power of attorney" means a written instrument that is executed by a principal having capacity and that grants authority to an agent.
+12. "Power of attorney" means a written instrument that is executed by a principal having capacity and that grants authority to an attorney-in-fact.
 A power of attorney may be durable, nondurable, or effective at a future time.
 13. "Principal" means an individual who is eighteen years of age or older who executes a power of attorney.

-14. "Signature" means with present intent to authenticate or adopt a record:

-- (a) the execution or adoption of a tangible symbol; or - (b) the attachment to or logical association with the record of an electronic sound, symbol, or process.

-15. "Statutory short form power of attorney" means a power of attorney that meets the requirements of paragraphs (a), (b) and (c) of subdivision one of section 5-1501A, or paragraphs (a), (b), (c), and (d) of subdivision three of section 5-1501B or of subdivision four of section 5-1501C of this title, and that contains the exact wording of the corresponding form set forth in subdivision two of section 5-1501A, subdivision four of section 5-1501B, or subdivision five of section 5-1501C of this title.
-A "statutory short form power of attorney" may contain modifications or additions as provided in section 5-1503 of this title.

-16. "Third party" means a financial institution or person.

-17. "Vulnerable adult" means an individual who is eighteen years of age or older who is unable to protect himself or herself from abuse, neglect or exploitation by others because of a physical or mental impairment.
+14. "Third party" means a financial institution or person.
+15. "Vulnerable adult" means an individual who is eighteen years of age or older who is unable to protect himself or herself from abuse, neglect or exploitation by others because of a physical or mental impairment.